securityfirst/tent-content/contents_en/operations/counter-surveillance/five-rules-of-counter-surveillance-0.md

 ### 2. 10 to 2

-The person carrying out the surveillance will try to stay out of a the 10 t0 2: the immediate eye line of the person they have put under surveillance
+The person carrying out the surveillance will try to stay out of a the 10 to 2: the immediate eye line of the person they have put under surveillance

 ### 3. 3 times